Who are We?

 The Ministry Team

-Along with our board of elders we have three ministerial staff.
+Along with our board of elders we have two ministerial staff.

 Rev. Siôn Gough Hughes Minister